alcalino-git/pacmanager/README.md

 ### Capabilities
 - Search for packages on the remote repos
-- Install and uninstall local packages
+- Install and update packages
 - Remove local packages

 ### Pending